wiicode/cybersecurity-framework/bronze-checklists.md

 > These actions should be carried out by technical staff responsible for the setup and configuration of devices, networks and software.
 {.is-success}

+- [ ] Use separate administrative accounts on separate administration workstations.
+- [ ] Implement the principle of least privilege on data access.
-- [ ] Switch on your Firewall.
+- [ ] Enable a personal firewall on organization workstations that is configured to deny unsolicited connection requests.
-- [ ] Install and monitor centralized on Anti-virus software.
+- [ ] Install and monitor centralized on Anti-virus software (endpoint defense tools)
+- [ ] Maintain up-to-date antivirus signatures and engines.
 - [ ] Block access to physical ports for staff who do not need them.
 - [ ] Consider making a password manager available to your staff to secure their passwords.
 - [ ] Review the star ratings before choosing one from an app store.